 Peanut butter and jelly

 Kids had it the best.
 PB&J for dinner is a flashback to lunch in the cafeteria with your homies, trading Snack Packs for Slim Jims.
 Grab that bag of chips as a side and bust open a bag of candy for dessert.

 Soup is usually cheap and I always try to have some in the cabinet in case of emergency.
 With all the hearty and/or chunky varieties out these days, there’s no reason you shouldn’t be satisfied.

 If you have an oil based dressing, mix that into a bowl of pasta for a new alternative to spaghetti sauce.
 No dressing?
 You can sprinkle cracked pepper, parmesan cheese, or other spices to give yourself a homemade Top Ramen.

 Think, bagel bites that don’t have to thaw.
 Adding sauce and cheese to anything will curb your appetite for that pizza you can’t handle waiting for.

 Anything you have in the kitchen can be made delicious when put between tortilla chips and cheese.
 They are an easy dish to snack on throughout the evening or to stuff your face with all at once.

 A broke college kid classic.
 When the noodles are almost finished, crack an egg over the pan.
 It’s like egg drop soup but you didn’t have to order it from take out.

 None of these offer a gourmet dining experience, but beggars can’t be choosers.
 Try to keep the staples of bread, cheese, and eggs around the house for times like this.
-They are relatively cheap and not too heavy to carry if you have to walk home with groceries.
+They are easy to incorporate into cheap meals and not too heavy to carry if you have to walk home with groceries.
 Those lonely, almost too brown fruits or veggies make great additions or sides.
 Another trick when in a quick pinch?
 Smoothies!
 They’re heavy and although not a solid food, they do whet the appetite for a few minutes while you prep the main course.